 Hasselblad X1D versus Canon 5D Mark IV

 The Hasselblad X1D-50c and the Canon EOS 5D Mark IV are two professional cameras that were officially introduced, respectively, in June 2016 and August 2016.
 The X1D is a mirrorless interchangeable lens camera, while the 5D Mark IV is a DSLR.
-The cameras are based on a medium format (X1D) and a full frame sensor.
+The cameras are based on a medium format (X1D) and a full frame (5D Mark IV) sensor.
 The Hasselblad has a resolution of 51.3 megapixel, whereas the Canon provides 30.1 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Hasselblad X1D and the Canon 5D Mark IV are illustrated in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X1D – represents 100 percent across all the size and weight measures).